amarmer/Class-Quasi-Template/README.md

 ```

-`class quasi-template` doesn't seem to be useful, but there is probbaly one case where it could be usefull - when it is used with lambda function:
+`class quasi-template` doesn't seem to be useful, but there is probably one case where it could be usefull - when it is used with lambda function:

 ```C++
 void Foo() {